artemmukhin/Glass/README.md

 Driver for AI ("Connect Five" game).

-This program shoud be used for Connect Five Competition.
+This program should be used for Connect Five Competition.
 Connect Five is the game like Connect Four; for more information http://www.math.spbu.ru/user/chernishev/connectfive/connectfive.html